-Name Description of the member cations and pertise Date of election or appointment 1 Ibrahim Saleh Al-Therban (Chairman of the Board) Non-executive member Bachelor of Commerce More than 44 years of experience in the field of investment, finance and economy.
-30/05/2018 2 Talal Jasim Al-Bahar (Deputy Chairman) and Chief Executive Director Executive member Bachelor of Business Administration More than 15 years of experience in the field of investment and real estate development.
-30/05/2018 3 Marzouq Jasim Al-Bahar Non-executive member Bachelor of Business Studies More than 8 years of experience in marketing, development and business administration.
-30/05/2018 4 Ahmad Faisal Al-Qatami Independent member Bachelor of Business Administration More than 18 years of experience in financing and banking.
-30/05/2018 5 Meshari Abdullah Al-Dakhil Independent member Bachelor of Business Management More than 28 years of experience in finance and commercial laws.
-30/05/2018 6 Meshari Ahmad Al-Ajeel Non-executive member Bachelor of Finance and Financial Institutions More than 10 years of experience in investment, and assets and portfolio management.
-30/05/2018 7 Mohammad Essam Al-Bahar Non-executive member Bachelor of Business Administration More than 9 years of experience in management and development.
-30/05/2018 8 Hamed Mohammad Al-Aiban Non-executive member Bachelor of Business Administration More than 34 years of experience in the financial sector, investments, banking and management.
-30/05/2018
+Name Description of the member Qualifications and expertise Date of election or appointment 1 Ibrahim Saleh Al-Therban (Chairman of the Board) Non-executive member Bachelor of Commerce More than 45 years of experience in the field of investment, finance and economy.
+30/05/2018 2 Talal Jasim Al-Bahar (Deputy Chairman) and Chief Executive Director Executive member Bachelor of Business Administration More than 16 years of experience in the field of investment and real estate development.
+30/05/2018 3 Marzouq Jasim Al-Bahar Non-executive member Bachelor of Business Studies More than 9 years of experience in marketing, development and business administration.
+30/05/2018 4 Ahmad Faisal Al-Qatami Independent member Bachelor of Business Administration More than 19 years of experience in financing and banking.
+30/05/2018 5 Meshari Abdullah Al-Dakhil Independent member Bachelor of Business Management More than 29 years of experience in finance and commercial laws.
+30/05/2018 6 Meshari Ahmad Al-Ajeel Non-executive member Bachelor of Finance and Financial Institutions More than 11 years of experience in investment, and assets and portfolio management.
+30/05/2018 7 Mohammad Issam Al-Bahar Non-executive member Bachelor of Business Administration More than 10 years of experience in management and development.
+30/05/2018 8 Hamed Mohammad Al-Aiban Non-executive member Bachelor of Business Administration More than 35 years of experience in the financial sector, investments, banking and management.
+30/05/2018 Amal Mohammad Al-Ashab Secretary Bachelor of financial and banking sciences More than 25 years of experience in secretarial work with the executive management 30/05/2018